-The Auckland housing market is continually evolving, so for all the latest rates on buying and renting homes, take a look at the latest market reports by Barfoot & Thompson.
+The Auckland housing market is continually evolving.
+For all the latest rates to buy or rent a house or an apartment, take a look at the latest market reports by Barfoot & Thompson.

-Mortgage rates are competitive, and there are many options available to you if you're looking to buy.
-Local banks and financial institutions offer flexibility in terms as well as rates.
-If you're unfamiliar with the New Zealand banking environment, looking into mortgage brokers will be of benefit to you.
-For all the latest interest rates offered by major lenders in New Zealand, see www.interest.co.nz/borrowing.
+Mortgage rates are competitive, and many options are available if you want to buy.
+Local banks and financial institutions offer flexibility in terms and rates.
+If you're unfamiliar with the New Zealand banking environment, look into mortgage brokers.
+See here for all the latest interest rates offered by major lenders.

-Driver licences from a certain selection of countries are valid in New Zealand for either 12 months or until their expiry date, whichever comes first.
+Driver licences from certain countries are valid in New Zealand for either 12 months or until their expiry date, whichever comes first.
 For licences from countries not covered, an international driving permit is required.
 However, after 12 months, either option must be replaced by a New Zealand driving licence.
-For further details, visit the New Zealand Transport Agency website: www.nzta.govt.nz
+For further details, visit the New Zealand Transport Agency website.

 Food, Entertainment & Shopping